-Forex trading has been around for a very long time but has grown more popular in recent years.
-Easier access to trading platforms and social media has boosted the number of people interested in trading forex.
+Even while forex trading has been around for a long time, it has recently become more well-known.
+The increased availability of trading platforms and social media has raised the number of individuals interested in trading forex.

-If you are in and around the finance world, you’ll probably know what forex trading is.
-It may not be the favourite for some investors, but it is a good way of returning profit.
+If you work in or are familiar with the financial sector, you presumably already know what forex trading is.
+Although it might not be the preferred option for all investors, it is a fantastic way to return profits.

 However, just like any other investment, it comes with risks that you will need to prepare for.
 Unfortunately, if you want to become a professional trader, it’s not going to be an easy ride!

 Forex trading is also slightly different from trading things such as the stock market.
 If you have good skills there, it may not necessarily translate to the forex market.

 This is why you need to be careful, even if you are an experienced trader.
 Jumping into the market unprepared could set you up to lose thousands.